wythers/ioCoro/README.md

  ### 1. Clarify the mechanism
  First, we must explain the running mechanism of our ECHO-service, so there is the mechanism:
- - The echo-client end sends the Uppercase string("HELLO, IOCORO!\n") to the echo-server end.
+ - The echo-client sends the Uppercase string("HELLO, IOCORO!\n") to the echo-server.
  - And then the server translates the string to the Lowercase("hello, iocoro!\n"), and sends it back.
  - At final the client displays the Lowercases just obtained from the server on the terminal.